Real Estate Contracts

 - We always received lower rates than if we dealt directly with the mortgage lenders ourselves.

 - This one is a bit tricky.
 First of all, all things aren't free as stated, so you may have to really dig for truly free.

 - I found that although there may be "free" for sale by owner contracts offered, in most if not all cases, they didn't include real estate forms.
 The sites would offer all kinds of other forms for free, except the real estate contracts.
 Check it out for yourself.

 - The second problem is you may be able to find free "generic" blank contracts.
-This I feel may not be worth the risk to save a fee dollars.
+This I feel may not be worth the risk to save a few dollars.

 - I don't recommend this option due to my own personal experience.
 When I examined the blank contracts from this source, I found them to be either out of date, not suitable for the jurisdiction I was in, or both.